Hair coat and skin conditions in dogs

 Granulomatous sebaceous adenitis

 This hereditary skin condition destroys the dog’s oil glands and, in some breeds, is associated with a severe oil discharge and hair loss.
-It occurs in Standard Poodles and potentially in Akitas, first appearing when the dog is a young adult.
+First appearing when the dog is a young adult, it occurs in Standard Poodles and possibly in Akitas.
 Early signs are a noticeable skin thickening, followed by the loss of normal hair kinkiness, and then progressing to patchy hair loss.

 see Skin tags